dimcel/Panama_papers_SQL/Readme.md

 This script parses data from CSV files and inserts it into a PostgreSQL database.
 The data includes information about entities, officers, roles, addresses, intermediaries, and relationships between them.

+Contact me for the sample CSV files i used.

 ## Prerequisites

 - Python 3